 To meet this mission, PERCS offers a range of resources including teaching modules on methods and ethics, recording equipment for check-out, books and online resources, nationally and internationally known speakers, and a growing body of community research projects including video documentaries.

-PERCS offers a certificate program that provides students with rigorous training in ethnographic research at the undergraduate level.
-Students who complete the program requirements are eligible to receive the PERCS Certificate of excellence.
+PERCS offers a micro-credential that recognizes students’ rigorous training in ethnographic research at the undergraduate level.
+Students who complete the program requirements are eligible to receive the “Ethnographic Research” digital badge.
 PERCS also supports grants for student ethnographic projects.

 What is Ethnography?